 I've never been the dieting type.
 But when Simon's housemate, Georgina, bought Anya Ladra's book, Raw Food Detox, recently, and suggested we embark on a weekend of clean eating with its guidance, I thought it was a fabulous idea.

 |Raw Food Detox - a cookbook by Anya Ladra of Raw Fairies.|

 Let's face it, while I like to think I eat healthier than the average person, I know very well that I can do with more fruits and vegetables in my diet.
-And I realise the idea of a detox is not for everyone, but I thought it would be an interesting experience, and kind of exciting.
-After all, even if you don't buy into the concept of a cleansing diet, you can still see this as a not-too-extreme experiement that puts more fresh, wholesome food in your body, which surely is a good thing.
+And I realise the concept of a detox is not for everyone, but I thought it would be an interesting experience, and kind of exciting.
+After all, even if you don't buy into the concept of a cleansing diet, you can still see this as a not-too-extreme experiment that puts more fresh, wholesome food in your body, which surely is a good thing.

 Going with a more relaxed approach, we did not truly follow any of the detox programs in the book, but we did try a few recipes, plus some wildcards of our own.
 Here's a time line of my adventure!

 We have a naughty "last supper" of Sarawak laksa (so good!) and follow up with a very refreshing Melon and Banana smoothie with Parsley, made faithfully according to Anya's recipe to atone for our sins.

 I somehow wake up earlier than everyone else in the morning.
 I have a spicy herbal tea, which is technically not raw, but seems to be embraced as a "good cheat" by many raw foodists, except for the strictest ones.